merlinscholz/scholz.ruhr/content/post/wordpress-as-backend.md

 ### Great documentation
 If I ever had to check how something should be done (be it for example user registration), a quick search with my favorite search engine always led to [developer.wordpress.org](https://developer.wordpress.org/), where all functions I needed were described good enough for me to understand what they do and how to call them properly.
 Even if that didn't help, there is a [WordPress StackExchange](https://wordpress.stackexchange.com/) where all of the problems I could think of in the course of developing this project, have been asked and answered by other community members.
 Combine that with the "normal" StackOverflow for your normal PHP-related questions, and there is no question left unanswered.

+## Other use cases

+My current project is just one of many possible use cases.
+One could, for example, make a Twitter clone, Instagram clone, Hacker News or basically anything that relies on user-submitted content.

+Is this actually a good idea for use in production?
+I'll have to admit, I don't know.
+It's working great for my use cases so far, and should scale well enough.
+But especially for simple or more sophisticated project, a custom backend will have advantages, given that you have enough time and resources to maintain it.

 ## Summary

 The project is now almost finished, and I am more than happy with my choice of using WordPress.
 Given the strict time frame, and...
 Interesting choice of technology to be used, I did not expect this project to go as far as it did.
 I will probably publish it soon on my GitHub.
 Until then, I'd like to hear about your opinion on this approach!
 Write me on Twitter, HN, or anywhere else!